oliver-daniel/avion-cargo/public/content/projects/en/northern-wind-regular.md

 date: "2016"
 language: en
 ---
-La troisième année du défi de 2014, le Northern Wind est la version optimisé de ses prédécesseurs, Skyron et Aeolus.
-Un monoplan en aile haute avec un empennage en H, le Northern Wind a un aérodynamique amélioré avec sa traînée minimisé grâce à la recherche  qu’a fait l’équipe.
-Avec Laura Sab Leblanc comme capitaine d’équipe, le Northern Wind avait un cargaison maximale de 26.6 livres.
+The third year of the 2014 challenge, the Northern Wind is the optimised version of its predecessors, Skyron and Aeolus.
+A monoplane high-wing, with its H-shaped empennage, the Northern Wind has improved aerodynamics with considerably reduced drag, thanks to the team’s research and hard work.
+With Laura Sab Leblanc as team captain, Northern Wind had a maximum payload of 26.6 pounds.

 ![](https://res.cloudinary.com/decninixz/image/upload/v1595353846/2016northernwind1_d23ahq.jpg)